lukegniwecki/example-cryptocurrency-nexycoin/README.md

    - *amount* = the amount of Nexycoin you want to send e.g. 10

-3. By sending the request, the trasnaction is broadcast to the network.
+3. By sending the request, the transaction is broadcast to the network.
 You must now mine a block on Node 1 by sending the `http://127.0.0.1:5001/mine_block` request.
 This welcomes the transaction and adds it to the Nexycoin blockchain.

 4. Query the blockchain by sending the get_chain request: `http://127.0.0.1:5001/get_chain`.
 Postman will return the current state of the blockchain showing the newly mined block containing the transcation.